michaeltelford/mock_service/README.md

 ## Usage

-Run `rake` to see the available commands for running the mock server.
+Run `bundle exec rake help` to see the available commands for running the mock server.